A brief introduction

 }, options );

-More detailed and updated information for the API can be found on the three.js docs
+More detailed and updated information for the API can be found in the three.js docs.

-Together with the exporter I created a simple example in three.js trying to combine the different type of primitives, helpers, rendering modes and materials and exposing all the options the exporter has so we could use it as a testing scene through the development
+Together with the exporter, I created a simple example in three.js, trying to combine the different types of primitives, helpers, rendering modes, and materials and exposing all the options the exporter has so we could use it as a testing scene throughout the development.

 Integration in three.js editor

-The integration with the three.js editor was pretty straightforward and I think it’s one of the most useful features, since the editor supports importing plenty of 3d formats, it can be used an an advanced converter from these formats to glTF, allowing the user to delete unneeded data, tweak parameters, modify materials etc before exporting.
+The integration with the three.js editor was pretty straightforward, and I think it’s one of the most useful features, since the editor supports importing plenty of 3D formats, it can be used as an advanced converter from these formats to glTF, allowing the user to delete unneeded data, tweak parameters, and modify materials, etc., before exporting.

-# glTF Exporter on A-Frame > *Please note that as three.js v87 is required to use the GLTFExporter currently just master branch of A-Frame is supported, and the first stable version compatible will be 0.7.0 to be released later this month.*
+# glTF Exporter on A-Frame > *Please note that since three.js v87 is required to use the GLTFExporter, only the master branch of A-Frame is currently supported, and the first stable, compatible version will be 0.7.0, to be released later this month.*

 Integration with A-Frame inspector

-After the successful integration with three.js’ editor the next step was to integrate the same functionality into the A-Frame inspector.
+After the successful integration with the three.js editor, the next step was to integrate the same functionality into the A-Frame inspector.
 I’ve added two options to export the content to GLTF:

 Exporter component in A-Frame

-Last but not least, I’ve created an A-Frame component so users could export scenes and entities programmatically.
+Last but not least, I’ve created an A-Frame component so users can export scenes and entities programmatically.

 sceneEl.systems['gltf-exporter'].export(input, options);

-The function accepts severals different input values: None (export the whole scene), one entity, an array of entities, or a NodeList (eg: the result from a querySelectorAll)
+values: none (export the whole scene), one entity, an array of entities, or a NodeList

 A-Painter exporter

-The whole history wouldn’t be complete if the initial issue that made me go into glTF wasn’t satisfied :) After all the previous work described above it was trivial to add support to export to gltf in A-Painter.
+The whole story wouldn’t be complete if the initial issue that led me to glTF wasn’t satisfied :).
+After all the previous work described above, it was trivial to add support to export to glTF in A-Painter.

 <script src="https://unpkg.com/aframe-gltf-exporter-component/dist/aframe-gltf-exporter-component.min.js"></script>